wingify/readme-central/docs/Feature Management & Experimentation/fme-overview.md

 VWO FME lets you do the enterprise-grade testing of your product by deploying code behind features, experimenting with A/B tests, and rolling out or rolling back features immediately.
 With VWO FME, you can literally test anything - be it the search algorithms or recommendation engine for your e-commerce store or subscription workflows for your SaaS business.
 VWO FME is built to help you execute even the most complex tests.
 It enables you to test on any platform and not just limited to devices that have a browser.
 Think native apps, beacons, and connected devices.

-With VWO FME, you can perform the testing wherein the variations of a particular test are rendered directly from the web server and are then sent to the visitors’ device.
+With VWO FME, you can perform the testing wherein the variations of a particular test are rendered directly from the web server and are then sent to the visitors’ devices.
 Implementing directly on the server allows you to run more sophisticated tests that might otherwise hamper the user experience if implemented on the client side.
-In addition to that, serverside testing is also opted for in cases when it is simply unfeasible to experiment on the client-side.
-For example, testing two different product recommendation algorithms for an eCommerce website.
+In addition to that, server-side testing is also opted for in cases when it is simply unfeasible to experiment on the client-side.
+For example, testing two different product recommendation algorithms for an e-commerce website.

 <br />